Share this post

 Pictured here is a mix of red and green baby kale.

-Baby Kale Mix
+Baby Kale Mix is a Terrific Tender Green

-Last but certainly not least for Produce 101: Tender Greens, one of the hot new items, is baby kale mix.
+Last but certainly not least for Produce 101: Tender Greens, one of the hot newer items is baby kale mix.
 Kale is recognized as a superfood for its nutrient qualities.
 Baby kale would be perfect as an alternative to a traditional Caesar salad.
 It’s just tender enough that you can eat it raw, but it has enough bite and enough crunch that it adds a layer of texture to your traditional Caesar salad.

 Produce 101: Tender Greens — Storage and Handling